 But what exactly does “being physically active” mean when you are an infant, toddler or preschooler?
 Theconversation.
 With sports lovers still basking in the gleam of Great Britain’s Olympic medal haul from Rio and now looking forward to a clutch of golds at the Paralympics, a BBC campaign is encouraging British school children to “Get Inspired” by Team GB’s success and emulate their sporting heroes.

 However laudable this is, it comes amid a general decline in children’s basic skills at running, jumping, throwing, catching and kicking.
 Worrying findings across the world show that the movement skills of today’s children are less well developed than previous generations.
-A recent study in the UK also found children’s movement skills to be poor.
 Www.movingpeoplemore.com/See Me Do.
 Physical Literacy Measurement.
 Start Young Stay Active.
 Physical Literacy Assessment for Youth - PLAY Tools.
 Over-protective parents doing harm to their kids, speaker tells Sport Aurora summit.
 While many are quick to point a finger of blame at cellphones and video games for children’s sedentary lifestyles, one expert suggests adults should first take a long look in the mirror.

 Drew Mitchell, physical literacy director for Canadian Sport for Life, addressed a crowd gathered at Seneca College in King last week during a physical literacy summit hosted by Sport Aurora.
 The audience represented stakeholders encompassing education, health, business, government and the sport-minded folks eager to discover the definition and practical applications of physical literacy.